Dimitrije-Jimmy/ComputerVision/README.md

 - The Kalman Filter is used to predict and correct the positions of tracked objects based on their previous states.
 - The threshold values used for detection and tracking can be adjusted based on the specific requirements of your application.

+## Future Updates

+There are several potential improvements and extensions for this project:
+- **Improved Occlusion Handling**: Enhance the Kalman Filter or integrate additional algorithms to better manage cases where objects overlap or are partially hidden.
+- **Multi-Class Object Tracking**: Extend the tracking system to handle multiple object classes beyond squares and circles, with more sophisticated detection models.
+- **Performance Optimization**: Optimize the code for real-time performance, particularly when dealing with high-resolution video or multiple objects.
+- **Model Integration**: Integrate machine learning models for more robust object detection, which could improve accuracy in diverse and challenging environments.

+This project served as a valuable learning experience and a solid foundation for more advanced computer vision work in the future.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.

+## Acknowledgements
+* Luxonis company for providing the opportunity and task